Botfly found in eye of NEWS10 ABC reporter’s dog

 After going in to pick up Fiona, the doctor shows me a picture and a video of the procedure.

-We don’t live in the woods, we have a fenced in the backyard and she gets groomed frequently.
+We don’t live in the woods, we have a fenced-in backyard, and she gets groomed frequently.

 According to researchers with the University of New Hampshire, the first week of September is the time when infestation of dogs or other pets are discovered.